Police Scotland chief constable to retire in summer

 Scotland's chief constable is to retire as the country's top police officer in the summer.

-Iain Livingstone took over the role in 2018 and has been a serving officer since 1992.
+Sir Iain Livingstone took over the role in 2018 and has been a serving officer since 1992.

-Sir Iain has responsibility for 23,000 officers and staff in what is the UK's second largest police force.
+He has responsibility for 23,000 officers and staff in what is the UK's second largest police force.

 But he had recently raised concerns around the financial pressures facing the service.

-He had been appointed as interim chief constable in 2017 before being given the job a year later, with his contract due to run until August 2025.
+He was appointed as interim chief constable in 2017 before being given the job a year later, with his contract due to run until August 2025.

 Sir Iain said: "By my last day in service I will have been a police officer for 31 years and had the privilege of serving as chief constable for nearly six of those years.